 Real estate agents may do some or all of the following:

-- advertise properties for sale
+- advertise and market properties

-- arrange open homes
+- arrange and host open homes

-- organise and negotiate property sales and contracts
+- complete sales and negotiate contracts

 - organise building inspections and reports.